Best Travel Credit Cards in Canada for 2026

 An unbiased comparison of every top travel card in Canada

 The American Express Cobalt Card is the best travel credit card in the country.
-In fact, it's the best overall credit card in Canada.
+In fact, due to its unbeatable rewards, it's also the best overall credit card in Canada.

-These 3 cards offer the best of the best for frequent travellers: high returns on travel purchases, comprehensive insurance, valuable travel perks (airport lounge access, hotel upgrades, etc.), and reasonable annual fees to balance it all out.
+These top travel credit cards were selected by our unbiased, data-driven Genius Rating system for offering the best benefits for frequent travellers.
+This includes lucrative travel rewards, comprehensive insurance, valuable travel perks (airport lounge access, hotel upgrades, etc.), and reasonable annual fees to balance it all out.

 Key Takeaways